Search Overlay

 Overview

-A Credentials-On-File payment can be for fixed, regular intervals with predefined amount or for an unknown date with variable amount, where the amount cannot be higher than the one for which the cardholder was originally authenticated.
-In all instances where credentials-on-file payments are set up, the cardholder must have given their explicit consent for the payment information storing and repeated rebilling.
+In all instances where Credentials-On-File payments are set up, the cardholder must have given their explicit consent for the payment information storing and repeated rebilling.

 Credentials-On-File payments are supported via the Paysafe Customer Vault API and Card Payments API.
 Merchants can use the Customer Vault API to create a customer profile and link a card or payment method to the profile.
 The Paysafe platform returns a payment token that can then be included in subsequent payment authorization and settlement requests, without requiring the merchant to collect card details again from the cardholder.